peterpeter5/shallot/README.md

 - `status`: the http-return-code [`int`]
 - `body` [optional]: the body of the http-response [`bytes`]
 - `headers` [optional]: the http-response-headers to be used.
 The value is a `dict` (for example: `{"header1-name": "header1-value", ...}`)
 - `stream` [optional]: this must be an `async-iterable` yielding `bytes`.
 When the `response` contains a key named `stream`, than `shallot` will consume the `iterable` and will stream the provided data to the client.
-This is specially usefull for large response-bodies.
+This is specially useful for large response-bodies.

 ### handler